CoKitchen, Sustainable co-living for students

 The second rebuild was a complete change of the floorplan, based on design by the architects Theory into practice.
 This design was based on interviews, workshops and research in the project during the 18 months previous.
 In august 2021, four students moved in.
 Dring the following year, the project will study the students life and activities using both quantititive and qualitatiev methods.

-A report of the workprocess and climate calculations, by Theory into pratice and KTH can be downloaded here: CoKithcen report, PDF on OneDrive
+A report of the workprocess and climate calculations, by Theory into practice and KTH can be downloaded here: CoKitchen report on Architecture development, PDF on OneDrive

 Project leader is Sara Ilstedt, Green Leap and partners are Academic House, Savvy Design Collaborative, Theory into Practice, KTH Live in lab and KTH SEED.